 a) Solo victory happens when any one player reaches 18 supply centers. b) A successful draw vote will end the game with every player in the game scoring points based on the C-Diplo system. c) Any games in progress will conclude at the end of 1910.

 In case of a tie for placement the bonus points are shared.
 The sum total for any board is 100 points, hence "C" as in 100-Diplo.
 A solo victory scores the entire 100 points and everybody else scores zero.
 The final tournament score will be determined by the sum of each player's score in their best two rounds.
 Important notes: Please check the website regularly.
 Games are AREA rated.
 No inappropriate language.
 Good sportsmanship / maturity is expected.
 Moves are due every 48 hours (excluding weekends), retreats and builds are due every 24 hours.
 If someone no moves twice in a row then they are dropped from that game.

 News and notes:

 This tournament will be played on playdiplomacy.com.
 You do not need to have an account on the site in order to play, as the GM Team will be setting anonymous accounts up for each player.
-Your GM will be an active player, Asst GM Warren Day will be in charge of those games.
+Your GM will be an active player, Asst GM Michael Day will be in charge of those games.

 Here are some useful links for Diplomacy strategy and resources.